How-To

 Model Settings: Sampling

-The ‘Sampling’ tab, located in the ‘Model Build Settings’ dialog, allows you to specify how much data will be used to build a model, as well as how that data it is to be sampled.
+The Sampling tab allows you to specify how much data will be used to build a model, as well as how that data is to be sampled.
 Dataset sampling is a good strategy when building a model; it can make the building process faster and more efficient and often has only a small effect on the final model performance. - Maximum Rows for Modeling - Specify how many rows will be used to build and validate the model.
-If the dataset has fewer rows ...
+If the dataset has fewer rows than this value, all of them will be used. - Samp...

 Model Settings: Algorithms

 When defining a predictive model, the Algorithms & Settings tab allows you to choose the algorithms that will be used to build the model, and any special options for those algorithms.
-In LityxIQ, more than one algorithm can be applied to a model, the same algorithm can be applied multiple times with different settings, or a combination of these.
+In LityxIQ, more than one algorithm can be applied to a model, and the same algorithm can be applied multiple times with different settings.
 The dialog provides a list of each algorithm currently applied to the model.
-Each algorithm has options associated with it: - Settings - The Se...
+Each algorithm has options associated with it which you can access through the icon set Res...

 Changing Algorithm Settings

 All algorithms in Predict have several options and settings associated with them.
-Some are specific to the statistical algorithm itself, while others apply more generally to the modeling process.
+Some are specific to the algorithm itself, while others apply more generally to the modeling process.
 When editing a model's settings and clicking the Algorithms & Settings tab, you have the option to associate any number of algorithms with the model (see https://support.lityxiq.com/814659-Model-Settings-Algorithms for more information).
-When an algorithm is added, you may delete it from the list usin...
+When you add an algorithm, or edit the settings for an algorithm, the Algori...

 Algorithm Settings: Selection & Transformation

 The Selection & Transformation tab appears when editing the settings for a modeling algorithm.
 The options available on the tab will depend upon the algorithm you are editing.
 The various options are explained below.
-Many of the options have related advanced settings which can be found in the Advanced Settings tab. - Bin Categorical Predictors - If this option is turned on, Predict will search for optimal ways to bin (i.e., combine the categories) for categorical predictors.
-Turn it on ...
+Many of the options have related advanced settings which can be found in the Advanced Settings tab. - Transform Dependent Variable - Select the transformation to apply to the dependent variable.
+The default is no transformation.
+You can select multiple, in which case each ...

 Model Settings: Validation